paulohubert/bayeseg/README.md

 3. Compile:

-OBS: Adjust the -I flags on gcc where necessary.
+Note: Adjust the -I flags on gcc if necessary.

 ```
 $cython SeqSeg.pyx